Conduct system design¶

 Singleton web crawler will put links into a LIFO pile.
 If we consider the web crawling as a graph navigation, we want to do BFS, so we need a pile as data structure.

-As we need to run every week, we can in fact runs all the time with a single instance of the crawler.
-The solution is batch, and no end user use the system.
-Except that, we still need to provide metrics that display coverage: pile size, total number of page processed, link occurence.
+As we need to update crawled content every week, we can, in fact, run all the time with a single instance of the crawler.
+The solution uses batch, as no end-user uses the system.
+Except that, we still need to provide metrics to display coverage: pile size, total number of page processed, link occurrence...

-Need to avoid looping into pages, so need to keep the visited pages.
+Need to avoid looping into pages, so need to keep the visited pages as well.
 If we need to run in parallel, then pile and visited page tree will be shared and distributed.
 So we need a partition key, may be a hash of the url.

 Present the top sellers per category / sub-category.
-We can hace thousand of requests per second.
+We can have thousand of request per second.

 The update can be done few time a day for most active category.

-customer experience, when searching and looking at a category of items, a list of top seller is proposed under the product description.
+The new customer experience includes: after searching and looking at a category of items, the system returns a list of top seller under the product description.

 The top-seller data store does not need to support a big amount of data, may be keep the top 20 or 50 items per category, and may be hundred of thousand of category.
-DynamoDB can be used.
+Distributed document oriented Database can be used.

 Some thing like youtube.

-• anybody in the workd can upload video, and anybody can view it
+- anybody in the work can upload video, and anybody can view it.

 Feel free to use existing services.